What is Orton-Gillingham?

 Orton-Gillingham (OG) is a philosophy, not a curriculum, for teaching the structure and code of the English language.

 The philosophy has been in use since the 1930s and the techniques are sequential, systematic, multi-sensory and cumulative.
+But most importantly, the approach works.

 The system relies on phonics and progresses from teaching the fundamentals of word-formation to advanced-level word attack.